Nearest Neighbor Sampling for Covariate Shift Adaptation: Experiments

+\paragraph{Remark:} For fair comparison, the benchmark experiments presented in this paper follow the standard protocol used in the literature as similarly done in previous research~\citep{gretton2008kmm,kanamori2009ulsif,yamada2013rulsif,sugiyama2007direct,sugiyama2008direct}: we apply biased resampling to synthetically simulate a target dataset under covariate shift.
+It is thus important to note that they are not completely real-world data.
+Nevertheless, this ensures that the methods are tested in isolation from other types of distribution shifts while using real data for the source covariate distribution as well as the conditional distributions.

-Table~\ref{tab:rss_benchmark} shows the obtained $R^{2}$ and classification accuracies. $1$-NN-CSA performed the best for \texttt{twonorm} and fairly well, if not the best, for other datasets.
-RuLSIF showed the best performance for most datasets.
-Note that this method estimates biased weights and the solution does not converge to the optimal one.
+\paragraph{Results for Experiment E4:}Table~\ref{tab:benchC0} shows the obtained MSEs and classification accuracies. $1$-NN-CSA and $\log n$-NN-CSA gave the best performance for \texttt{california} and performances comparable to the best for \texttt{breast\_cancer}.
+For the other datasets, different methods performed the best depending on the dataset.
+On the other hand, in terms of running time, 1NN-CSA was consistently faster than the previous methods (Table~\ref{tab:times_total_benchmark}).

+Our experiments show that the proposed method is almost always faster than the previous methods and gives great accuracy in many cases, even though it is not always the best.
+1-NN-CSA is highly recommended as an off-the-shelf method applicable even in larger scales, although the previous methods such as KMM-W, KLIEP-W, and RuLSIF-W should not be neglected, as far as the computational budget allows.
 The times spent for adaptation are summarized in Table~\ref{tab:times_total_benchmark}, showing that the proposed methods $1$-NN-CSA and $\log n$-NN-CSA are much faster than other methods.